spear-sim/spear/docs/building_spearsim.md

 path/to/UE_5.2/Engine/Build/BatchFiles/RunUAT.sh BuildCookRun -project=path/to/spear/cpp/unreal_projects/SpearSim/SpearSim.uproject -build -cook -stage -package -archive -pak -iterativecooking -targetPlatform=Mac -target=SpearSim -clientconfig=Development -archivedirectory=path/to/spear/cpp/unreal_projects/SpearSim/Standalone-Development
 ```

 Depending on your platform, you will need to specify `-targetPlatform` as `Win64`, `Mac`, or `Linux`.
+If you're developing on Windows, you will need to execute this command in an terminal with access to the Visual Studio command-line tools.
 You will obtain an executable at one of the following locations.

 ```
 Windows: cpp/unreal_projects/SpearSim/Standalone-Development/WindowsNoEditor/SpearSim/Binaries/Win64/SpearSim-Cmd.exe